-- 1. The torques shown in the table are standard values under the following conditions. - Nuts and bolts are made of galvanized steel bar. - Galvanized plain steel washers are inserted. - All nuts, bolts and plain washers are dry. - 2.
-The torques shown in the table are not applicable. - When spring washers, toothed washers and the like are inserted. - If plastic parts are fastened. - If self-tapping screws or self-locking nuts are used. - · If threads and surfaces are coated with oil. - 3.
-Reduce the torque values to the indicated percentage of the standard value under the following conditions. - If spring washers are used: 85% - If threads and bearing surfaces are stained with oil: 85%
+- The torques shown in the table are standard values under the following conditions: - Nuts and bolts are made of galvanized steel bar. - Galvanized plain steel washers are inserted. - All nuts, bolts and plain washers are dry. - The torques shown in the table are not applicable: - When spring washers, toothed washers and the like are inserted. - If plastic parts are fastened. - If self-tapping screws or self-locking nuts are used. - If threads and surfaces are coated with oil. - If you reduce the torques in the table to the percentage indicated below, under the following conditions, if will be the standard value. - If spring washers are used: 85% - If threads and bearing surfaces are stained with oil: 85%